artsy/eigen/docs/BETA_CHANGELOG.md

 * Really only show artworks that are for sale on an artist’s ‘for sale’ tab - alloy
 * Fixes iPad sharing hijacking - ash
 * Improve masonry/collection view layout changes when rotation occurs using iOS8 API - 1aurabrown
+* Re-fetch hero units every time they will appear - 1aurabrown

 ## 2015.04.23